chengyuanmao819/LOL-analysis/README.md

 In my dataset, I believe the columns `teamid` are Not Missing At Random (NMAR).
 Upon further observation, I have determined that the missing data in the `teamid` column does not follow any obvious pattern, nor is there any evidence to suggest that it depends on other columns.
 The official League of Legends organization has increased the number of scouting tournaments to attract more young teams.
 In these scouting tournaments, some teams are either temporarily assembled or have been formed very recently and, as a result, have not been assigned a teamid by the officials.
 This leads to the missing data in the `teamid` column.

 To elaborate further, the missing `teamid` data is directly related to the nature of these scouting tournaments.
 These events are designed to provide opportunities for emerging talent, which means many teams are newly formed and may not yet have a permanent status within the official league structure.
 The lack of a teamid is a consequence of their temporary or nascent status, and this missingness is not influenced by other observed data such as game statistics or performance metrics.

-Given this context, it is clear that the missingness of the `teamid` column is related to specific characteristics of the teams and the circumstances under which they were created, rather than being randomly distributed or dependent on other variables.
-Therefore, this is a reasonable explanation for the `teamid` column being NMAR.

 ## Missingness Dependency
 In this section, I will test whether the missingness of the `dragons (type unknown)` column depends on `firstbaron` and `result`.
 For both of my permutation tests, I will use a significance level of 0.05 and Total Variance Distance (TVD) as the test statistic.